innovara/autoreply/README.md

 ```shell
 sudo systemctl restart postfix
 ```
 You are ready to go.
-If everything has gone well, when Postfix receives emails that are addressed to your target auto-reply recipients, it will pass them to autoreply.py and the script will send the auto-reply email according to your configuration.
+If everything went well, when Postfix receives emails that are addressed to your target auto-reply recipients, it will pass them to autoreply.py and the script will send the auto-reply email according to your configuration.